b9Joker108/hummingbird_style/bodywork/Introduction_v1_02102025.md

 * Basic knowledge of hormones in relation to human biochemistry
 * Basic breathwork in relation to the human bodymind complex and human biological and exercise sciences
 * Basic knowledge of appropriate hydration and appropriate fats and oils
-  * After significant sedentary non-activity and/or convalescence from significant convalescence:
+  * After significant sedentary non-activity and/or convalescence from significant illness, injury, psychic or emotional shock or other somesuch:
       * 3 months protocol of SOTA qualitative hydration and qualitative oil turnover in the bodymind complex.
 It takes circa three (3) at minimum to penetrate into the bonemarrow of human
 *  Affordances
 *  Anchors